ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

     * You can change the default SAP system configuration settings to match your solution.
     * You also specify the location where you downloaded the SAP kits.

-The {{site.data.keyword.cloud}} Provider Plug-in for Terraform on {{site.data.keyword.cloud}} uses these configuration files to install SAP NetWeaver High Availability on Single Zone on the specified VPC in your {{site.data.keyword.cloud}} account.
+The {{site.data.keyword.cloud}} Provider Plug-in for Terraform on {{site.data.keyword.cloud}} uses these configuration files to install SAP NetWeaver High Availability on Single Zone or Multi Zone on the specified VPC in your {{site.data.keyword.cloud}} account.

 ## SAP Kits
 {: #automate-sap-ase-sybase-ha-sz-delpoyment-sap-kits}